Chlorpyrifos: Australia

-The Australian Pesticides and Veterinary Medicine Authority has a Chlorpyrifos Chemical Review in progress.
+Chlorpyrifos is used agriculturally in Australia but household use was restricted to low strength solutions in 2001 and banned in 2020.
+There are 49 registered chlorpyrifos insecticide products, mostly as 500 g/L emulsifiable concentrates.

+The Australian Pesticides and Veterinary Medicine Authority's Chlorpyrifos Chemical Review, began July 2015, made the final decision in September 2024.
+Chlorpyrifos will continue to be used, though many uses of it are banned.
+The minimum technical grade chlorpyrifos purity is raised from 94% to 97% by weight.

 Denmark

 Chlorpyrifos was never approved for use in Denmark, except on ornamental plants grown in greenhouses.
 This use was banned in 2012.

 European Union

 On 6 December 2019, the European Union (EU) announced that it will no longer permit sales of chlorpyrifos after 31 January 2020.

 The European Food Safety Authority released a statement in July 2019 which concluded that the approval criteria for chlorpyrifos which apply to human health are not met.
 Their literature review concluded that there is no evidence for reproductive toxicity in rats, but that chlorpyrifos is potentially genotoxic.
 The report stated that chlorpyrifos is clearly a potent acetylcholinesterase inhibitor, that it can be absorbed by ingestion, inhalation, and through the skin, and that epidemiological evidence supports the hypothesis that it is a human developmental neurotoxin that can cause early cognitive and behavioral deficits through prenatal exposure.